Houston Cougars: NCAA team championships

-Notable non varsity sports
+Notable Non Varsity Sports

+Ice Hockey

+The University of Houston Ice Hockey Club competes in the American Collegiate Hockey Association (ACHA).
+The team was originally formed in 1935 but was disbanded during the mid-20th century.
+In the fall of 2023, the club was resurrected and played its first game post-revival against East Texas Baptist University.

+Since its return, the University of Houston Ice Hockey Club has actively participated in games against other traditional rivals, including the University of Texas at Austin, Southern Methodist University, Texas Christian University, University of Texas at San Antonio, and Texas State University.
+The team's re-establishment has been met with enthusiasm from students and alumni, contributing to the growing popularity of ice hockey within the city of Houston.

+The club's home games are played at the Sugar Land Ice & Sports Center, where they have begun to establish a dedicated fan base.
+The team's roster includes a diverse group of players, many of whom bring previous competitive hockey experience from high school and various junior hockey leagues.

 Rugby

-The University of Houston Rugby Club plays college rugby in the Red River Conference of Division 1-A Rugby against traditional rivals such as Texas, Texas Tech, Texas A&M, and TCU.
+The University of Houston Rugby Club plays college rugby in the Southwest Collegiate Rugby Conference of Division 1-A Rugby which also includes Rice, Sam Houston State, Stephen F. Austin, Texas A&M, Texas State, and Texas Tech.
 The UH Rugby Club previously played Division III college rugby.

-The UH Rugby Club is a registered organization sponsored by the UH campus recreation department.

 Cricket

 The University of Houston Cricket Club won the 2019 National College Cricket Association championship.

 Rivalries

-Houston's most meaningful current rivalry is with cross-town Rice University, which is a member of Conference USA.
+Houston's most meaningful current rivalry is with cross-town Rice University, which is a member of the American Athletic Conference.
 The Cougars and Rice Owls have competed in football, annually with a few exceptions, for a trophy known as the "Bayou Bucket", referencing one of the city of Houston's nicknames as the "Bayou City."

+Other rivals

+Another notable rivalry for Houston was with Texas Tech University, also a former member of the Southwest Conference.
+The Cougars and Red Raiders met frequently in football and other sports during their shared conference years, with many competitive and high-scoring games fueling the rivalry.
+Though conference realignments limited regular matchups for several years, the rivalry has seen renewed interest with both schools now competing in the Big 12 Conference against one another since 2023.

 Historically, the University of Texas was one of Houston's principal rivals, when Houston was part of the now-defunct Southwest Conference.
 This rivalry gave rise to the Houston Cougar Paw tradition.